 Most cases of nail fungus are caused by a type of fungi called dermatophyte.
 Yeast and mould can be a cause of nail fungi too.

-Effective treatment for nail fungus usually incorporates a multi-faceted approach involving:
+Effective fungal nail therapy usually incorporates a multi-faceted approach involving:

 - Trimming of the affected regions of the nail